LucaArduini/LucaArduini/README.md

 ### Hi there, I'm Luca Arduini 👋
-I am a student pursuing a Master's Degree in Artificial Intelligence and Data Engineering at the University of Pisa
+I am a student pursuing a Master's Degree in Artificial Intelligence and Data Engineering at the University of Pisa.
+I have previously completed a Bachelor's Degree in Computer Engineering ⚙💻.

 <!--
 **LucaArduini/LucaArduini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.